 Worldwide Distribution: Europe: Spain, Germany; North America: United States (California, Nebraska); Asia: Japan, Korea, China.

-Official Control: Presently, Erwinia persicina has a temporary Q rating in California.
+Official Control: Presently, Erwinia persicina has B rating in California.
 This pathogen is not known to be under official control in any other state or country.